-Normandy Housing Developments: August Update
+Normandy Housing Developments: November Update - Normandy Parish Council Consultation

-Surrey Heath MP Updates Residents on Normandy Development Concerns
+Surrey Heath MP Updates Residents on Normandy Development

 Thank you to all the residents who have contacted me regarding Taylor Wimpey PLC’s proposed housing development in Normandy.
+I would like to outline some context and information about my involvement in these proposals and steps forward during this process.

 Key issues raised by residents include: